 In the meantime, I'd continued to write plays.
-There was one play I was particularly happy with: it was based on true stories from the pages of Loudoun County Civil War history.
+There was one play I was particularly pleased with: it was based on true stories from the pages of Loudoun County, Virginia Civil War history.
 Had no idea what would happen to it, but I knew it was time to try it on the stage… as long as I stayed out of the cast.

-Fast forward: Through Tim Jon’s company, Not Just Shakespeare, we learned the professional actor's approach to Shakespearean text... and several more of the Bard's dirty jokes.
-From Tim I also learned actors' preparation and the efficacy of improvisation.
+Through Tim Jon’s company, Not Just Shakespeare, I learned a professional actor's approach to Shakespearean text... and several more of the Bard's dirty jokes.
+From Tim I also learned actor preparation and the efficacy of improvisation.
 Tim has a deep respect for an actor's process, and he excels in teaching actors how to build three-dimensional characters.
-Tim's use of improv encouraged me to experiment over the years, and that's been a gift.
-Around this time, I was taking Master Improv Classes with Tom Sweitzer, so, together, these two have had a huge influence on how I use improv while directing.
+His use of improv has encouraged me to experiment over the years, and that's been a gift.
+Around that same time, I was taking Master Improv Classes with Tom Sweitzer, so, together, these two have had a huge influence on how I use improvisation while directing.

 For instance, when actors over-focus on remembering their lines or stage movement, improv is a great way to shake them loose.
 When I was directing my play, Arms and the Highlander*, we were working through the first scene - where a young woman was beginning to fall in love with a British soldier.
-Colonial soldiers were looking for him, and when they came knocking at the door, the British soldier pulls out a knife, preparing to defend himself.
-Instead, the young woman pushes him behind a door and lets in the searching soldiers.
-It was crucial the actress caught the gist of the moment, because the audience wouldn’t be able to see the British soldier's tension — they could only see the young woman's face.
+Colonial American soldiers were looking for him, and when they came knocking at the door, the British soldier pulls out a knife and prepares to defend himself.
+But the young woman pushes him behind a door to hide him and lets in the searching soldiers.
+It was crucial the actress caught the gist of the moment, because the audience wouldn’t be able to see the British soldier's tension — only the young woman's face.

 So I stopped rehearsal and asked the British soldier to act out what would happen if those Minuteman found him hiding behind the door.
 Okay.
-Granted there was no real knife, but they got into a serious brawl that ended as Minuteman disconnected the British soldier's thoughts from his actions.
+It's a fake knife (collapsible), but they got into a serious brawl that ended when a Minuteman disconnected the British soldier's thoughts from his actions.

-The actress got it, and played the tension from there on - and she was brilliant, and the scene began to glow.
+The actress got it.
+She played the tension from there on out.
+She was brilliant, and the scene began to glow.
 Improv saved the day once more.

 Another huge influence has been the actors themselves.
 When you have a talented actor, there are times you just stand back in awe... and learn as much as you can from them.
 Without question, the actor who's influenced me most was my own mother... that beautiful woman who happily defended me from my friend's mother when I was five years old.
-Maxine Bean was an amazing actor - a child radio star in St. Louis, Missouri, and the star of many college productions at Grinnell.
+Maxine Bean was an amazing actor - a child radio star in St. Louis, Missouri, and the star of many college productions at Grinnell College in Iowa.
 After my father passed, she came to live with us in Loudoun and worked with me in area theatre: favorite roles include the "School Marm" in Dolly and Tom's, TREASURES: The Musical Adventures of Tom Sawyer, and the starring role as "Miss Violet" in Tom's and my PORCHES.
-She was incredibly generous on stage - this is a little hard to describe, but every actor who worked with her knows exactly what I mean.
-But she was deeply serious about the craft, and so there were limits to her generosity.
-In one production, an actor suddenly stole a line from her - stealing the huge laugh my mother's character was meant to receive.
-Maxine didn't lose a beat on stage, but when she got backstage with that actress, she looked her straight in the eye and growled, "NEVER do that again"... and she never did.
+She was incredibly generous on stage.
+This is a little hard to describe, but every actor who worked with her knows exactly what I mean.
+An added connection to the actors on stage - gaining the character's full attention.
+In short, she was deeply serious about the craft, bit there were limits.
+One of Miss Violet's lines always got a huge life.
+Always.
+And one night, the actor who plays her sister suddenly stole the line.
+Maxine didn't lose a beat on stage, but when she got backstage, she looked the actress dead in the eye and growled, "NEVER do that again"... and she never did.